xavierartot/bash-wordpress/README.md

-Script bash for your worklow
+Script bash for your workflow
 ============================

-Install WordPress, Roots(WordPress Theme) On The debian Web Server
+Install WordPress, Roots (WordPress Theme) on the Debian Web Server
 ------------------------------------------------------------------

 file: wp-server-install.sh